brownrl/recipes_mcp/README.md

 > "Create a recipe for setting up an Express server with CORS.
 Include setup, middleware, and server start snippets."

 The agent will use `create_recipe` tool with appropriate keywords and code snippets.

+**⚠️ Security Note:** Never include API keys, passwords, or secrets in recipes!
+Use environment variables or placeholders instead.

 ### Example 2: Find a Recipe